-If you’ve been to Bangkok you’ve probably visited Chatuchak Market, Pratunam Market or Damnoen Saduak Floating Market.
+If you’re looking for things to do in Bangkok you’ve probably visited some of Bangkok’s markets, such as Chatuchak Market or Pratunam Market.
 These markets are a hub of activity and popular with tourists.
-If you’re looking for a floating market with local appeal, not too far from the centre of bustling Bangkok, the Khlong Lat Mayom floating market in Bangkok is one of the best Bangkok floating markets to catch the local chilled out vibe.
+But if you’re looking for a floating market with local appeal, not too far from the centre of bustling Bangkok, the Khlong Lat Mayom floating market in Bangkok is one of the best Bangkok floating markets to catch a bit of the local chilled out vibe.

-We spent the day with local guides Hivesters, a company that specialises in eco-tourism.
+We spent the day with local guides Hivesters at Khlong Lat Mayon, a company that specialises in eco-tourism.
 Hivesters provides an income to local communities and supports sustainability projects.
 Here’s what I found: